 Remember to pack your medications and other important items (contacts, glasses, travel documents, money) in your carry-on luggage in case your checked bag is delayed or lost.

-CLOTHING/DRESS ON COURSE START DAY (DAY 1) – Please arrive at the meeting place already dressed in your expedition clothes.
-Your boots or tennis shoes, wool socks, quick-dry pants, underwear, t-shirt and warmer long-sleeved layer (accessible) work best on the first day.
+CLOTHING/DRESS ON ARRIVAL DAY – Please arrive at the meeting place dressed in warm layers suitable to below zero temperatures.
+Boots or tennis shoes, wool socks, long-underwear, and comfortable/warm outer layers work best on the first day.
 Please see the provided packing list for further information about appropriate luggage, clothing and layering principles.

 Please familiarize yourself with the policies outlined in the Policies Page.
 By enrolling in Outward Bound you are accountable for and subject to the information contained on these pages.